-Josephine Muhairwe is the Country Director for SolidarMed (Swiss based health Non-Government Organisation) in Lesotho.
-She is a Ugandan trained physician with a Master’s in Public Health from the London School of Hygiene and Tropical Medicine.
-She is also currently pursuing a PhD in Global Health in the Department of Medicine at the Institute of Global Health, University of Geneva, Switzerland.
-In addition to directing all the health-related work for SolidarMed in Lesotho, Josephine’s research interests include investigating how low and middle-income settings can respond better to their health and health system challenges through the process of identifying and implementing changes in policy and practices.
-Particularly, she is interested in innovative approaches to the treatment and management of infectious and chronic diseases that include improvements in access, coverage, quality, or efficiency for marginalised rural populations.
-During her free time, Josephine likes to travel, read and provide free medical treatment during medical missions.
+Dr Josephine Muhairwe is the Country Director for SolidarMed (a Swiss-based health non-governmental organisation) in Lesotho.
+She is a Uganda-trained physician with a master’s in public health from the London School of Hygiene and Tropical Medicine, UK.
+She is also currently pursuing a PhD in global health in the Department of Medicine at the Institute of Global Health at the University of Geneva.
+In addition to directing all the health-related work for SolidarMed in Lesotho, Dr Muhairwe’s research interests include investigating how low- and middle-income settings can better respond to their health and health system challenges through the process of identifying and implementing changes in policy and practices.
+She is particularly interested in innovative approaches to the treatment and management of infectious and chronic diseases that include improvements in access, coverage, quality or efficiency for marginalised rural populations.
+During her free time, she likes to travel, read and provide free medical treatment during medical missions.

 Privilege T Munjoma (MSc) is a DPhil student in the Immunology Department, College of Health Sciences, University of Zimbabwe.
 His thesis title is “Maternal gut and breast milk microbiota diversity: influences on infant gut microbiota colonization and health within the first two years of life”.

-Dr Keelin Murphy collaborates on the MistraL project, working on validation and development of the CAD4COVID software.
-Keelin completed her PhD in automated analysis of chest CT in 2011 at University Medical Center, Utrecht in the Netherlands.
-She worked for several years as a postdoctoral researcher at University College Cork, Ireland on the analysis of neonatal MRI and EEG and is now at the Diagnostic Image Analysis Group in Radboud University Medical Center, Nijmegen, the Netherlands.
+Dr Keelin Murphy is a collaborator on the MistraL project working on the validation and development of the CAD4COVID software.
+Dr Murphy completed her PhD on the automated analysis of chest CT in 2011 at University Medical Center Utrecht in the Netherlands.
+For several years, she worked as a postdoctoral researcher at University College Cork, Ireland, on the analysis of neonatal MRI and EEG, and she is now a member of the Diagnostic Image Analysis Group at Radboud University Medical Center at Nijmegen in the Netherlands.
 Her current research focuses on machine-learning analysis of medical images, primarily chest X-rays.

 Dr Prasad K.K.
 Nalabothu is a research scientist at the Clinic for Oral and Maxillofacial Surgery, University Hospital, Basel, Switzerland.
 His primary research background is in Cleft and Craniofacial Orthodontics which he specialized in during his training in Taipei, Taiwan.
 He did his Masters in lingual orthodontics at the University of Basel, Switzerland and his skill set is complemented by his PhD in smart implants for tissue expansion in cleft palate defects of new born.